 Large dogs may cause shock and stroke.

-When considering a puppy, remember that it can be difficult to teach them not to hurt small animals.
-Before bringing any animal into the house, make sure your pup is properly trained and socialized with children first.
-To ensure the safety of rabbits in particular, avoid purchasing breeds like Westie or Schnauzer terriers, as they are bred for hunting and can find it difficult to restrain their instincts around smaller creatures.
+When selecting a puppy, remember that it can be difficult to teach them not to hurt small animals.
+Before introducing any furry companion into your home, ensure they have had sufficient socialization with children and proper training.
+To guarantee the safety of rabbits especially, avoid getting Westie or Schnauzer terriers, as those breeds were specifically bred for hunting and may find it hard to resist their natural instincts around smaller critters.

 The Bunny is older than you thought